How to Make Banana Muffins with Fresh Milled Flour

 Smash the bananas and mix wet ingredients

 Use a fork, pastry cutter, or potato smasher to mush the banana up.
 You can leave chunks, or smash it until it is smooth.
 That is totally up to you and your preferences.
 Then mix in all of the remaining wet ingredients.
-I’m including all of these as were ingredients: melted butter, egg, yogurt.
+I’m including all of these as wet ingredients: melted butter, egg, yogurt.

 Mix dry ingredients separately

-In a separate bowl or container, I mid together the flour, salt, baking soda, and baking powder.
+In a separate bowl or container, I mix together the flour, salt, baking soda, and baking powder.
 Whisk those together well to incorporate the soda and baking powder, or you may end up with a clump that makes a bite taste nasty.

 Then, mix in the sugar and cinnamon.
 All of your dry ingredients should be thoroughly combined.
 Even though you may be tempted, don’t sift the flour.
 Sifting will remove some of the most nutritious parts of your fresh milled flour